binaryage/totalfinder-web/uninstallation.md

 ## Purging the configuration

-By default the uninstaller does not remove your configuration settings from `/Users/<user>/Library/Preferences/com.apple.finder.plist`
+By default the uninstaller does not remove your configuration settings from `/Users/<user>/Library/Preferences/com.binaryage.totalfinder.plist`

 It is just a few extra bytes we leave in case you need to temporarily uninstall TotalFinder and decide to reinstall later.

 <img src="/images/property-list-editor.png" class="doc-image add-shadow" style="width:400px;">

-A future version of the uninstaller will offer to remove the configuration keys.
-Right now you have to do it by hand.
-If you want to clean the TotalFinder trail completely, remove all TotalFinder prefixed keys from that file.
-You can use plist editor to do that:
+If you want to clean the TotalFinder trail completely.
+Force quit Finder via CMD+OPT+ESC and then delete the plist from Terminal.app:

-    open ~/Library/Preferences/com.apple.finder.plist
+    rm ~/Library/Preferences/com.binaryage.totalfinder.plist